Frequently Asked Questions

 Tunisia SMS Best Practices, Compliance, and Features

-Market Conditions: Tunisia has a robust mobile telecommunications market with high SMS usage rates.
-The country's major mobile operators include Ooredoo Tunisia, Orange Tunisia, and Tunisie Telecom.
-While OTT messaging apps like WhatsApp and Facebook Messenger are popular, SMS remains a critical communication channel, especially for business communications and authentication purposes.
-Android devices dominate the mobile market share in Tunisia, though iOS devices maintain a significant presence among urban users.
+Tunisia has three major mobile operators: Ooredoo Tunisia, Orange Tunisia, and Tunisie Telecom.
+To send SMS in Tunisia successfully, you need to understand INTT regulations, register alphanumeric sender IDs (18-day process), and format numbers correctly using the +216 country code.
+While OTT messaging apps like WhatsApp and Facebook Messenger are popular, SMS remains critical for business communications, two-factor authentication, and transactional notifications.
+Android devices dominate the mobile market, with iOS maintaining a significant presence among urban users.

 Key SMS Features and Capabilities in Tunisia

-Tunisia offers standard SMS capabilities with support for alphanumeric sender IDs and international long codes, though some features like two-way SMS and number portability are not currently available.
+Tunisia supports standard SMS capabilities with alphanumeric sender IDs and international long codes.
+However, two-way SMS and number portability are not currently available.

 Concatenated Messages (Segmented SMS)

-Support: Concatenated messaging is not supported in Tunisia.
+Concatenated messaging is not supported in Tunisia.
+Keep messages within standard SMS length limits:

 MMS Support